Guru-codes07/process-deep-drive/learning/journal.md

 So , i am starting with basic functions like: getpid() , getppid() and fork() .... as this goes on i will learn the foundation and how are they actually working ( behind the hood ).

+# Updates
+Aghh , days are kinda harsh , i cant focus on things right now and with SIH-2026 things are tight so yeah have to work on different kind of things so there would be some days off in the contribution chart but in exchange that's a fair amount i would say ... so lets see.